 A level 3 door offers plenty of protection for most applications.
 Some people fall prey to the ‘more is better’ mentality and waste money by overspecifying.
 Save money by choosing a more reasonable level of resistance.
 A level 8 door could easily cost eight times more than a level 1 bullet-resistant steel door.

 SDI members manufacture to established national and international standards, including the UL specifications for bullet resistant doors.
-If someone says that they want a bullet proof door, help educate them on the levels of bullet resistance doors and the SDI companies that manufacture them

 Work With A Security Consultant